NotBrianZach/bzaBook2AQuiz/README.md

 0. - IF readingList.json has an entry for bookName, load title & synopsis & rollingSummary from there
    - ELSE prompt user for title&synopsis, and get pageNumber&chunkSize from commandline params or defaults (0,2)
      - you can, for example, have gpt make a synopsis for you by copy pasting abstract or table of contents into e.g. openai playground and prompting it to summarize said abstract or table of contents
-   - finally initialize rollingSummary=empty string
+   - finally initialize rollingSummary="this is the start of the document"
 ## Event Loop: Giving Gpt3 Short & Long Term Memory
-1. pageChunkSummary=queryGPT(beforeContext+synopsis+title+rollingSummary+pages[pageNumber:pageNumber+chunkSize]+afterContext)
-2. rollingSummary=queryGPT3(synopsis+pageChunkSummary)
-3. Query User(title, synopsis, pageNumber pageChunkSummary, rollingSummary, toggles)
+pageChunk = pages[pageNumber:pageNumber+chunkSize]
+1. pageChunkSummary=queryGPT(summarize pageChunk given title+synopsis+rollingSummary)
+2. Query User, act on input
+3. rollingSummary=queryGPT3(further contextualize pageChunk with respect to rest of book, this will act as a summary of previous pages for next pageChunk)
 4. WHILE (pageNumber < bookLength), set pageNumber=pageNumber+chunkSize, jump back to 1. else continue to 5.
 5. parting thoughts from gpt3, call onExit method (cleanup)